-The multi-structure of post-dramatic theatre demands a contemplating ability breakner to a contemporary and multi-perspective manner.
+The multi-structure of post-dramatic theatre demands a contemplating ability breaking with the dramatic and the epic-logic perception.
+In other words the works encourage the spectator to change perception from a linear/successive manner to a contemporary and multi-perspective manner.
 Accepting breaks with and holes in the narrative and the meaning production of the work is encouraged, as is accepting that the current aspect of the works hinders one regime of understanding in the works.
-Hence this theatre art can't deliver final answers, but it can open a more freely associating room for cognition and action.36
+Hence this theatre art can't deliver final answers, but it can open a more freely associating room for cognition and action.